cosinekitty/pulseaudio_glitch_demo/README.md

 ## Validating the fix

-Apply my patch to rtaudio, then repeat the steps above.
+Apply the patch [glitchfix.patch](glitchfix.patch) to rtaudio, then repeat the steps above.
 The glitch will disappear.

 ## Theory